Barrel shroud: Free-floating handguard

-Free-floating handguards, also referred to as "floating" handguards, have seen a rise in popularity in the recent years.
+Free-floating handguards, also referred to as "floating" handguards, have seen a rise in popularity in recent years.
 They work by only attaching to the firearm at one point (on the barrel nut by the upper receiver) while the remainder of the handguard does not make contact with the barrel.
-This gives the impression that the handguard is "floating" around the barrel, hence the name.
+This gives the impression that the handguard is "floating" around the barrel, hence the name; the barrel will be referred to as a free-floating barrel.

-Because they void barrel warping, free-floating handguards have been known to increase accuracy between 0.5 and 0.75 MOA (0.15–0.2 mrad) compared to their drop-in counterparts.
+Because they avoid barrel warping, free-floating handguards have been known to increase accuracy between 0.5 and 0.75 MOA (0.15–0.2 mrad) compared to their drop-in counterparts.

 Barrel warping occurs when the handguard makes contact with the barrel, which then slightly alters the barrel's angle, reducing accuracy.
 This can occur when a rifle is propped up against a surface or with a bipod.
 Force exerted onto the handguard pushes back up against the barrel, which deflects the barrel, reducing accuracy.
 The angle may seem insignificant; however, even a slight deviation can cause the shot to dramatically deviate down range.

-Free-floating handguards do not suffer from barrel warping as they do not make contact with the barrel.
-Force exerted onto the handguard is not transferred to the barrel, which allows for an increase in accuracy.
+Damage to the handguard—-such as if a wooden one warps—-can also cause barrel warping without any external force.